By: Robert Avsec, Executive Fire Officer

 Many of those improvements, e.g., building and fire codes changes, residential fire sprinklers, smoke alarms, and federal funding for the fire service in the U.S., have been made possible because of the data that’s been collected and analyzed through NFIRS.

 In more recent years, that data from NFIRS has been instrumental in the fire service getting the first meaningful financial support from the federal government in the form of the Assistance to Firefighters Grant (AFG) and Staffing for Adequate Fire and Emergency Response (SAFER) Grant programs.
+They are also able to arrange for the structured settlement cash advance when their property is completely damaged by the fire.
+This initiative helps the house owners to rebuild their home.

 But we are far from done.
 Every thousands of people die, thousands more are injured, and billions of dollars in property are lost from preventable fires.